-U.S. Soda Taxes Work, Studies Suggest – But Maybe Not As Well As Hoped
+U.S. Soda Taxes Work, Studies Suggest — But Maybe Not As Well As Hoped

 There are political obstacles as well.
 The soda industry has been fighting back, arguing that soda taxes are unfair to consumers and won't really make people healthier.
 In fact, it recently strong-armed California's legislature into reluctantly passing a moratorium on further soda taxes by cities in that state.

-Oakland and San Francisco, however, have soda taxes already in place, and Seattle implemented one at the beginning of 2018.
+San Francisco and Oakland, Calif., however, have soda taxes already in place, and Seattle implemented one at the beginning of 2018.

 Soda tax advocates, meanwhile, say that there's a simple way to keep people from avoiding the tax by going outside the city: Just pass a tax that covers an entire state — or maybe even a whole country.

 Mexico, in fact, put in place a tax on sugar-sweetened beverages in 2014.
 That tax is smaller than the soda taxes in the U.S., and its effect on consumption also has been smaller.
-According to one study, consumption of sugary drinks fell, on average, by about 8 percent as a result of the tax.
+According to one study, consumption of sugary drinks fell on average by about 8 percent as a result of the tax.